 The envelope has a place for you to explain why you believe that the ballot should count.
-A special board will meet after Election Day to look at your registration record and the information you have provided.
-The board will then decide if your ballot can be counted.
 Before you leave the polls, you will be given a written notice explaining your voting rights and listing the date on which the special ballot board will meet.
 If your ballot is not counted, you will receive a letter in the mail explaining why it cannot be counted.

 Provisions for Voters with Disabilities

 If you need help marking your ballot because of a disability or because you can't read English, any person you choose may help you, except your employer, your employer's agent or an officer or agent of your union.
 If you want help from the precinct workers, one person from each political party will help you.
 You will need to sign a form indicating that you asked for help.
 All voting instructions at the polls are printed in large type.

 If you cannot get into the polling place because of a disability, two precinct workers will bring a ballot to your vehicle.
 They may also help you mark the ballot, but only if you request assistance.
 You do not have to tell anyone ahead of time that you will need to vote in your car.
 However, you may want to call ahead or bring someone with you to tell the precinct workers that you need to vote in your car.

 Each polling place has a Voter Assist Terminal.
 Voters here can use features such as touch screens, audio assistance or a sip and puff element to select their candidates.